K-Sree-Lakshmi/bhive/README.md

 7. Open the browser in localhost:3000

 Integrated json data provided in the assignment github link and made the styles repsonsive.
+Can navigate to the provided google maps link on click of the distance icon in the card.